Transgender pregnancy

 Transgender pregnancy is the gestation of one or more embryos or fetuses by transgender people.
-Currently, the possibility is restricted to those born with female reproductive systems, and transition-related treatments may impact fertility.
+This is possible for those born with female reproductive systems.
+However, transition-related treatments may impact fertility.
 Transgender men and nonbinary people who are or wish to become pregnant face social, medical, legal, and psychological concerns.
 As uterus transplantations are currently experimental, and none have successfully been performed on trans women, they cannot become pregnant.